View Hurcel Williams's Obituary on www.swtimes.com/ and share memories

 Hurcel Williams

+He was preceded in death by his parents; his wife of 63 years, Betty Leonard Williams; four brothers.
+Raymond, James, Herman, and Ray; and a sister, Bernice.

+Hurcel is survived by four children, Stephen Williams and wife Kathy of Abbott, Pamela Hattabaugh and husband Randy of Lucas, Robert Williams of Burnsville and Johnny Williams and wife Darla of Fort Smith; eight grandchildren, Jesse Hattabaugh, Tasha Bailey, Zoe Hattabaugh, Elizabeth Williams, Hanna Williams, Sarah Williams, Jeremy Williams and Maleahh Williams; four great-grandchildren; a brother, Charles Williams of Abbott; and numerous nieces, nephews, friends and other extended family.

-Funeral service will be 10 a.m.
-Saturday at Westside Pentecostal Church in Huntington with burial at Gilliam Cemetery under the direction of Martin Funeral Home Chapel in Mansfield.
+Funeral service will be held at 10 a.m.
+Saturday, Jan.
+4, 2020, at Westside Pentecostal Church in Huntington.
+Burial will be at Gilliam Cemetery, under the direction of Martin Funeral Home in Mansfield.

-He is survived by four children, Pamela Hattabaugh and Stephen, Robert and Johnny Williams; a brother, Charles Williams; and eight grandchildren.